-B.1.3 Caveats
+B.1.2 Caveats

 - In order for some iManager wizards and help to work, you must enable pop-up windows in your Web browser. - iManager 2.7 can coexist in the same eDirectory tree with iManager 2.6. - If your network has more than three servers, or one or more servers that do not host eDirectory replicas, you must have SLP properly configured for iManager to log in.
-For more information, see "SLP" in the OES 2 SP3: Planning and Implementation Guide. - iManager 2.7 can manage any server running Novell eDirectory 8.6.2 or later. - iManager 2.7 plug-ins are not compatible with previous versions of iManager.
+For more information, see "SLP" in the OES 2015 SP1: Planning and Implementation Guide. - iManager 2.7 can manage any server running Novell eDirectory 8.6.2 or later. - iManager 2.7 plug-ins are not compatible with previous versions of iManager.
 Additionally, any custom plug-ins you want to use with iManager 2.7 must be re-compiled in the iManager 2.7 environment.

-B.1.4 Upgrading to iManager 2.7
+B.1.3 Upgrading to iManager 2.7

-In light of the Caveats mentioned above, Novell recommends that you simply install iManager 2.7 on your OES 2 servers and download all of the plug-ins that apply to your services.
-For more information, see the Novell iManager 2.7 Installation Guide.
+In light of the Caveats mentioned above, Micro Focus recommends that you simply install iManager 2.7.x on your OES or later servers and download all of the plug-ins that apply to your services.
+For more information, see the NetlQ iManager Installation Guide.